 |University of Koblenz-Landau||Natural and Environmental Sciences (FB 07)||Dr. rer. nat.|

-The Doctorate Platform Geisenheim-Giessen-Marburg supports joint doctoral projects of the participating universities.
+The Doctoral platform Geisenheim-Giessen-Marburg supports joint Doctoral projects of the participating universities in the following areas:

 Three of the world's leading wine research organisations,